MoralisWeb3/docs/docs/02-streams-api/overview.md

 - Listen to all NFT contract transfers [tutorial](/streams-api/how-to-listen-all-nft-transfers)
 - Listen to all events from new contracts specific to a contract factory [tutorial](/streams-api/how-to-listen-all-events-from-a-contract-factory)
 - Listen to all NFT contracts transfers where sender is a specific address [tutorial](/streams-api/how-to-listen-to-all-nft-transfers-sent-from-a-specific-address)
-- Listen to all ERC20 contract transfers where sender is a specific address and number of coins transferred is over 1000 [tutorial](/streams-api/how-to-listen-all-er-c20-token-transfers-over-certain-amount-sent-by-specific-address)
+- Listen to all ERC20 contract transfers where sender is a specific address and number of coins transferred is over 1000 [tutorial](/streams-api/how-to-listen-to-all-erc20-contract-transfers-over-certain-amount-sent-by-specific-address)

+## Run Smart Contract Functions

+- Run smart contract functions against Events [Read more here!](https://docs.moralis.io/docs/triggers)

+## Get Native Balances

+- Get Native Balances for addresses!
+[Read more here!](https://docs.moralis.io/docs/get-native-balances)

 ## High reliability

-- Moralis guarantees 100% delivery of webhooks
+- Moralis guarantees 100% delivery of Webhooks
 - If your service is down Moralis will retry to send the webhook in intervals
 - If your service fails to receive the webhooks you can manually replay